funktotheface/Delim/README.md

 ## UX Design Process
 ### User Stories
-I based my design around some core User Stories, the goal was to provide immediate access to the core functionality of the application in a smooth and user firnedly manner, while being aesthetically pleasing and unitrusive.
+I based my design around some core User Stories, the goal was to provide immediate access to the core functionality of the application in a smooth and user friendly manner, while being aesthetically pleasing and non intrusive.

 [Github User Stories Project Board](https://github.com/users/funktotheface/projects/7/views/1)